mblakew/lounge-lizard/Teams.md

 * **User avatars:** See **Team icon** above.
 An example of a URL for the 120x120 photo for a user is https://graph.microsoft.com/v1.0/users/{{UserId}}/photos/120x120/$value.

+* **Getting presence/status of other users:** There is support for getting another user's presence/status via the Graph API but
+Lounge Lizard particularly needs to be able to receive updates (a mechanism for receiving updates has not yet been identified; see more below).
+See https://docs.microsoft.com/en-us/graph/api/presence-get?view=graph-rest-beta&tabs=http for more information.

 ## Receiving new messages in the MS Teams web application

 The Microsoft Teams web and desktop applications have the same need to detect updates including the arrival of new messages as does